 Components of a Typical BI Toolkit?

-If I was advising a broker on what to look for when selecting Business Intelligence tools, my top five list would include:
+If I was advising a broker on what to look for when selecting a Business Intelligence technology, my top five list would include:

-- Created for FX Brokers– The product needs to have specialised calculations built-in which are relevant for the industry – e.g. what is the percentage of winning trades v losing trades, what’s the volume traded at certain times?
+4. Created for FX brokers– The product needs to have specialised calculations built-in which are relevant for the industry – e.g. what is the percentage of winning trades vs losing trades, what’s the volume traded at certain times?
 It needs to be able to provide in-depth analysis of complex data sets.

-- Simple Integration – The product needs to interface with Excel and be easily integrated with in-house CRM tools.
+5. Simple integration – The product needs to interface with Excel and be easily integrated with in-house CRM tools.
 This will give more powerful and therefore more impactful data.
 It should also be able to be easily integrated with a range of trading platforms, not just MetaTrader in order to give increased flexibility to brokers.

 Selecting the Right Provider

 Having assessed the product attributes which are important, the next step is to ensure that you select a reputable provider for the Business Intelligence software.
 It's important to choose a firm with a good track record and a strong level of support across all time zones, including initial training sessions to ensure that the solution is set up for your businesses individual needs and that you are gaining full value of the functionality.

 Value for money is also important, particularly in current times.
 Look at the Total Cost of Ownership – there is little point in buying a product that looks the least expensive but requires high support costs and a lot of time from your in-house IT team in order to ensure it is running effectively.